Post

 CRSF Protocol Basics

-The basic structure of each CRSF frame is the same.
-It consists of an address, length, type, payload and CRC.
+The basic structure of every CRSF packet is identical, consisting of an address, length, type, payload, and CRC.

 1